 Many attorneys and financial professionals publish books and websites to promote offshore asset protection tools.
 These publicly marketed offshore programs are often complicated and expensive.
 But just because an asset protection program is expensive does not mean it is effective, and offshore asset protection is usually not the best asset protection technique for a Florida debtor.
 Because of Florida’s debtor-friendly laws, most Florida residents can protect assets without resorting to offshore planning.

-That said, offshore planning may be appropriate for Florida debtors when Florida law exemptions are insufficient.
+That said, offshore planning may be appropriate for Florida debtors in situations where Florida law exemptions are insufficient.

 Typical estate planning includes legal entities that protect assets from the potential creditors of the heirs or trust beneficiaries.
 Assets left to children outright pass title through formal judicial probate, and the creditor of any heir could levy on the heir’s share of the probate estate.
 A better estate planning strategy is to leave assets in a testamentary spendthrift trust for the benefit of the next generation.
 A beneficiary’s creditors cannot reach assets left to them in a properly drafted testamentary trust.